brianshumate/docker-couchbase-server/README.md

 sudo docker build -t <yournmae>/couchbase-server .
 ```

-Use a command like the following run the container:
+A command like the following is used to run the container:

 ```
 sudo docker run -i -t -v /home/couchbase-server:/opt/couchbase/var \